DenTelezhkin/DTTableViewManager/README.md

 }
 ```

-* Call registration methods on your DTTableViewManageable instance
+* Call registration methods on your `DTTableViewManageable` instance

 ```swift
 	manager.registerCellClass(PostCell)
 ```

 ModelType will be automatically gathered from your `PostCell`.
 If you have a PostCell.xib file, it will be automatically registered for PostCell.
+If you have a storyboard with PostCell, set it's reuseIdentifier to be identical to class - "PostCell".

 * Add your posts!